sunnweiwei/AirRep/README.md

 ## FastIF (LoGra)

 `fast_if` is an efficient reimplementation of [Logix](https://github.com/logix-project/logix).
-It is 1.5×–2× faster while achieving the same performance:
+It is 1.5×–2× faster than [Logix](https://github.com/logix-project/logix) while achieving the same performance:
 ```python
 from fast_if import LogRA